Cato (spy)

-Cato Howe was an enslaved African American Black Patriot spy and courier during the American Revolution.
-Cato's enslaver, Hercules Mulligan, gathered intelligence through his personal connections as well as clients at his New York City tailoring shop, and Cato carried the information on horseback to Continental Army officers and other revolutionaries, including Alexander Hamilton and George Washington, and often through British-held territory.
-Cato's messages are credited with likely saving Washington's life on two occasions.
-Other than his intelligence activities with Mulligan, little definite information about Cato is available, though an excavation of his home after the war provides historians with more information about his life after the war.
+Cato was an enslaved African American Black Patriot spy and courier operating out of British-occupied New York City during the American Revolution.
+Cato's enslaver, Hercules Mulligan, gathered intelligence through his connections as well as clients at his tailoring shop.
+Cato carried the information to Continental Army officers and other revolutionaries, including Alexander Hamilton and George Washington, often crossing the Hudson River into New Jersey.
+Cato's messages are credited with saving Washington's life on at least two occasions.
+After the war, Cato was granted his freedom in return for his service and moved to Plymouth, Massachusetts.

+Besides his intelligence activities with Mulligan, little definite information about Cato is available.

 American Revolution

 Because no correspondence with Mulligan's name or a recognized alias on it survives, a complete record of his and Cato's activities during the American Revolution cannot be compiled.
 An article in the Daughters of the American Revolution Magazine in 1985 stated: "Every estimate of the number of minorities who participated in the American Revolution has been deceptively low...."
 Cato is among those whose contributions have been mostly overlooked.
 Historian Paul R. Misencik has written that Cato was a "faithful accomplice" of Mulligan's.

-Cato enlisted as a private in the 2nd Massachusetts Regiment under Colonel John Bailey in 1775, along with his owner, Hercules Mulligan.
-In 1778 he was granted his freedom in return for his service.

 Culper Ring

 While Cato and Mulligan operated mostly simultaneously with Washington and Benjamin Tallmadge's Culper Ring of American spies, their official affiliation with the group is disputed.
-Although Historian Alexander Rose has written that Mulligan and Cato began espionage activities within six weeks of Robert Townsend, alias "Samuel Culper, Jr.", sending his first intelligence letter, historian Stephen Knott writes that they began spying in late 1776 or early 1777, well before formation of the Culper Ring ring in 1778 and mostly independent of it.
+Although historian Alexander Rose has written that Mulligan and Cato began espionage activities within six weeks of Robert Townsend, alias "Samuel Culper, Jr.", sending his first intelligence letter, historian Stephen Knott writes that they began spying in late 1776 or early 1777, well before formation of the Culper Ring in 1778 and mostly independent of it.

 Hessian plot

 Cato facilitated a plot between Mulligan and Haym Salomon, a Patriot loyalist who had been released from British captivity under the condition that he work as a translator between the British and Hessian soldiers.
-The plot involved both collecting intelligence from and advertising Mulligan's tailoring business to the Hessian officers.
+The plot involved collecting intelligence from and advertising Mulligan's tailoring business to the Hessian officers.
 Mulligan sent Cato to Salomon's shop with ads to translate into German and pass to the Hessians, and Cato returned with the translations and intelligence that Mulligan could report to Hamilton and Washington at Continental Army headquarters.